 Bob Dylan said: “The problem of hunger is ultimately solvable, which means we must each do what we can to help feed those who are suffering and support efforts to find long-term solutions.”

-Music video for Bob Dylan’s song ‘Must Be Santa’ directed by Nash Edgerton
+The music video for Bob Dylan’s song ‘Must Be Santa’ was directed by Nash Edgerton.

 [Original video was published in Flash so has been removed].